andrejsoucek/weather-tts/README.md

 ## Getting Started
 2. Clone this repo.
 2. Create config `cp config/config.example.yml config/config.yml`.
 2. Edit the config for your needs.
+You can use the web UI on localhost:5000 or edit the yaml directly.
 2. Compile `tsc`.
 2. Launch `node build/src/main.js` or `node .`.
+The app will detect if the GPIO is accessible automatically.
+2. If you want to force disable the GPIO input trigger run `node . test`.
+The app will react only to the enter key.

 ## Message template & placeholders
 You can use preddefined placeholders in the message: